Lennox Lewis urges Anthony Joshua to offer Deontay Wilder percentage

 Lewis concluded: “Let’s not be ridiculous.
 I’m talking about fairness.
 When AJ fought Parker, Parker took a 35/65 split.

-“So for the biggest fight in division, and for HISTORY, why would there be no split offer?”
+“So for the biggest fight in the division and HISTORY, why would there be no split offer?”

 Joshua is expected to fight Dillian Whyte in April before Jarrell Miller and Kubrat Pulev in his two subsequent fights.